Chatbots: The Essential Guide

 When it comes to serving customers through online channels, it’s not always as simple as: a question is asked, the resolution is given.
 This scenario assumes that the customer has done all the problem solving prior to the engagement and therefore is aware of the resolution they require.
 But this isn’t how customer service works, generally a series of follow up questions will be asked to understand the problem further, gaging context and eventually serving the adequate result.

 When there is not an agent to ask these questions, chatbots use decision tree technology to guide the customer to where they need to be.
-Knowledge Managers carefully configure customer journeys taking into consideration keywords that trigger a set of qualifying questions that, depending on the responses given, will activate a path leading to the resolution.
+Companies carefully configure customer journeys taking into consideration keywords that trigger a set of qualifying questions that, depending on the responses given, will activate a path leading to the resolution.
 Decision trees can also be configured to identify when it might be best for an agent to intervene with a query and can seamlessly escalate the contact to a live chat channel where they can be helped further.
 Not only do decision trees help customers find the answers they need, but they create a smooth journey that improves their overall customer experience.

 Let your chatbot be your brand mascot.
 When customers land on your site, it is one of the first things they will see and engage with, so ensure that it personifies everything that your company represents.